top of page

 A few people have been using the disabled facilities and leaving it wet and unclean.
 We would remind residents the disabled facilities are for the express use of disabled residents and visitors only.
 There are other facilities for the rest of the Central Parklands community to use without the need to use the disabled facilities.

-It has been decided that the cut off for issues to be discussed at the monthly Committee meeting is now one (1) week before the committee meeting.
-After that it will go through to the following month.
+It has been decided that the cut off for issues to be discussed at the bi-monthly Committee meeting is now one (1) week before the committee meeting.
+After that it will go through to the following meeting.
 This is to ensure there is sufficient time to process the issue and for the committee to consider it.
+Please send all concerns to the BC Systems portal to raise issues.

 There is now a new Automated External Defibrillator (AED) for residents use, in the Rec Centre ground floor area.
 This is a fully automatic unit for assisting in an emergency with anyone with a heart issue.
 Please make yourself aware of its location when you are next in the Rec Centre.
 It could save a life.